R&D Tax Incentive 2026 – Rates, Deadlines and Key Changes

 Has the R&D Tax Incentive changed for 2025-26?

-The core offset rates, caps and eligibility criteria are unchanged from 2024-25.
-The most significant developments are expanded compliance activity by AusIndustry, enhanced data matching capabilities and the continuation of gambling and tobacco exclusions introduced in prior years.
+The core offset rates and eligibility criteria are unchanged from 2024-25.
+The most significant developments are expanded compliance activity by AusIndustry, a new registration form from 15 August 2025, and the pending gambling and tobacco exclusion, which once enacted will apply retrospectively to income years starting on or after 1 July 2025.
 Businesses should be aware of the increased compliance focus and ensure their documentation practices are robust.

 Maximise Your 2025-26 R&D Claim